-PulmiCell™ is the most advanced product in our pipeline, with strong late-stage pre-clinical data supporting the move into clinical trials with patients with severe inflammatory and fibrotic components in the disease.
-Although a specific organ is often targeted, many diseases have a profound systemic inflammatory involvement, and here PulmiCell™ is also ideally suited as a therapeutic.
-Amniotics™ has recently completed building a GMP grade cell manufacturing facility at our premises in Sweden, allowing us to produce PulmiCell™ for an Investigational New Drug (IND) program including pre-clinical studies and clinical trials.
-On the successful completion of this program, we expect a high interest from other commercial entities in the Pharma-sector for further rapid development of PulmiCell™ clinical programs.
+PulmoStem™ is the most advanced product in our pipeline, with strong late-stage pre-clinical data supporting the move into clinical trials with patients with severe inflammatory and fibrotic components in the disease.
+Although a specific organ is often targeted, many diseases have a profound systemic inflammatory involvement, and here PulmoStem™ is also ideally suited as a therapeutic.
+Amniotics has recently completed building a GMP grade cell manufacturing facility at our premises in Sweden, allowing us to produce PulmoStem™ for an Investigational New Drug (IND) program including pre-clinical studies and clinical trials.
+On the successful completion of this program, we expect a high interest from other commercial entities in the Pharma-sector for further rapid development of PulmoStem™ clinical programs.

-Figure 1 apoptotic cell (blue) heavily infected with SARS-COV-2 virus particles (yellow)
+Apoptotic cell (blue) heavily infected with SARS-COV-2 virus particles (yellow)

-Courtesy: National Institute of Allergy and Infectious Diseases (NIAID).
+Courtesy: National Institute of Allergy and Infectious Diseases (NIAID)

 Idiopathic Pulmonary Fibrosis (IPF)

+The diagnosis is protracted, and the treatments are scarce with many side-effects and a low survival rate.
 The incidence and prevalence of IPF is rising worldwide.
 In Europe there is for instance evidence of a doubling in patient numbers over a ten-year period in both the UK and Czech Republic.
 Furthermore, mortality in IPF is high, with a reported median survival of 2–3 years from diagnosis, and only around 20% survival at 5 years.
-Interestingly, there is a significant disparity between genders, with mortality rates in the range of 0.41–12.1 per 100,000 for European men and 0.24–5.63 per 100,000 for women.
-Despite its rare disease status, IPF represents a significant burden to society.
-In 2011, the mean annual health care cost for an IPF patient in Denmark was €21,184, seven times higher than the year before diagnosis, and employment income for these patients was halved compared to age-matched controls.
+There is currently no curative treatment for IPF.
+A new treatment option for IPF with few side-effects, which can stop or reverse the disease progression and increase the survival rate will be very valuable for the patients.